Aeroluna/Vivify/README.md

   }
 }
 ```
-`InstantiatePrefab` will instantiate your prefab in the scene.
+Instantiates a prefab in the scene.
+If left-handed option is enabled, then the position, rotation, and scale will be mirrored.

 ## DestroyPrefab
 ```js